 Sanford Zoo’s Rainforest Zipline course tests your mind and your body.

 Adventurers navigate and cross 33 elements and 13 zip lines, and the course takes around two and a half hours to complete.

 Participants must have a minimum height of 4.5 feet (54″) and complete the Upland course to reach the Rainforest.

 The Rainforest Zipline course costs $46 per person.

 With more than 350 animals to see, it is wiser to have a copy of the Central Florida Zoo map to navigate the various exhibits.

-Carrying the Sanford Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits, and in the process, get exhausted.
+Carrying the Sanford Zoo’s layout is highly recommended if you are traveling with kids because you won’t waste time finding the various exhibits and, in the process, get exhausted.

 Food and drinks at Central Florida Zoo

 Outside food is not allowed in the zoo.
-However, visitors can use the free picnic seating area outside of the admission counter to eat their home-packed food.
+However, visitors can use the free picnic seating area outside the admission counter to eat their home-packed food.

 How to reach Central Florida Zoo